sc-ventures/cloudbreak-documentation/docs/images.md

 ### Building Custom Images

-Refer to [Custom Images for Cloudbreak](https://github.com/hortonworks/cloudbreak-images).
+Refer to [Custom Images for Cloudbreak](https://github.com/hortonworks/cloudbreak-images) for information on how to build custom images.

 This repository includes instructions and scripts to help you build custom images.
-Once you have the images, refer to the documentation below for information on how to create an image catalog, and register and use these images with Cloudbreak.
+Once you have the images, refer to the documentation below for information on how to create an image catalog and register it with Cloudbreak.

 ### Preparing the Image Catalog

+**(Option 1) Image Catalog on the Cloudbreak VM**

 Once you've built the custom images, create the `custom-image-catalog.json` file and save it on your Cloudbreak machine in the `/var/lib/cloudbreak-deployment/etc` directory.
 The etc directory does not exist by default so you must create it.
+For example:

+<pre>cd /var/lib/cloudbreak-deployment
+mkdir etc
+vi custom-image-catalog.json</pre>

+The structure of the image catalog JSON file file and an example image catalog JSON file are provided below.

+**(Option 2) Remote Image Catalog**

+As an alternative to creating the `custom-image-catalog.json` image catalog on the Cloudbreak VM you can place the `custom-image-catalog.json` file in a location accessible via HTTP/HTTPS.

 The structure of the image catalog JSON file file and an example image catalog JSON file are provided below.